 4) Available across platforms

-This solution is also available on mobile – Android and iOS – which makes it easier for you to stay connected with your team and keep a check on tasks even while you are on the go.
+This solution is also available as mobile apps on – Android and iOS – which makes it easier for you to stay connected with your team and keep a check on tasks even while you are on the go.

 5) Robust APIs

 Wrike APIs are easy-to-use and well document, which makes it simple to quickly connect the solution to the current tools and workflow of the customer.

-Just like Teamwork, Wrike can also be integrated with a number of tools, including but not restricting to Salesforce, Slack, Google Drive, Extension for Adobe Creative Cloud, Microsoft Teams, Box, Jira, GitHub, Bitium, Dropbox, iCal Sync, Evernote, Zapier, Quickbooks, Hubspot, LinkedIn, ProofHQ and SurveyMonkey.
+Just like Teamwork tool, Wrike can also be integrated with a number of tools, including but not restricting to Salesforce, Slack, Google Drive, Extension for Adobe Creative Cloud, Microsoft Teams, Box, Jira, GitHub, Bitium, Dropbox, iCal Sync, Evernote, Zapier, Quickbooks, Hubspot, LinkedIn, ProofHQ and SurveyMonkey.

 Wrike provides a plan for every team.
 The Free plan is for small groups dealing with shared tasks.
 The Professional plan is for full project planning and collaboration.

 Then, there is a tailor-made solution for marketing and creative teams.
 That, of course, comes with a cost.
 The Enterprise Suite offers comprehensive solutions, complete with advanced security controls.

 Update: Wrike works according to the latest GDPR and CCPA guidelines and has made amendments in their processes accordingly.
 It is also working with third-party vendors to ensure the compliance of their terms with GDPR and CCPA.

 Asana vs Wrike